Davidyang117/paychains-program-library/docs/src/stake-pool/overview.md

 a new stake account and delegates it to the desired validator.

 At this point, users can participate with deposits.
-They can directly deposit SOL into the stake pool using the `deposit-sol` instruction.
-Within this instruction, the stake pool will move SOL into the pool's reserve account, to be redistributed by the staker.
+They can directly deposit PAY into the stake pool using the `deposit-sol` instruction.
+Within this instruction, the stake pool will move PAY into the pool's reserve account, to be redistributed by the staker.

 Alternatively, users can deposit a stake account into the pool.
 To do this,